 Provide a brief, two to three-sentence description of how your reference knows you and what you accomplished together.
 Get straight to the point and keep it short, this is just so the potential employer knows who they’re going to call and can prepare adequate questions for them.

-Take a look at the resume reference example below.
+Take a look at the resume reference examples below.
 This format is easy for a hiring manager to scan, and it reflects well on you as a job seeker.

 Creative Director, Production Department